Tuesday, February 23, 2016 | Hilton Austin Downtown | 500 E. 4th st. austin, tX 78701

 CASA volunteers help thousands of neglected or abused children in Texas get out of foster care into happy homes.

-47 children a day enter the foster care system.
+52 children a day are removed from their home and enter the foster care system.